 - 1. Department Chair and Program Director.
-The Chair of a department or the Director of a program shall be appointed by the Dean from among the members of the department or program, normally for a term of three years.
-He or she may be reappointed.
+The Chair of a department or the Director of a program shall normally be appointed by the Dean from among the members of the department or program, normally for a term of three years.
+They may be reappointed.
 The Dean shall solicit advice from all members before appointing or reappointing a Chair or Director.
-If an appropriate and willing member from within a department is not available, the Dean, after consulting with the Committee on Appointments, may appoint as Chair a faculty member from outside the department.
-Based on the outside Chair's qualifications and the needs of the department, the Dean shall determine whether the outside Chair would vote on curricular matters, personnel matters, both, or neither.
+If an appropriate and willing member from within a department or program is not available, the Dean, shall consult with all the members of the department or program and the full Committee on Appointments, before appointing a faculty member from outside the department as Chair or Program Director.
+Based on the outside Chair's qualifications and the needs of the department, the Dean, in consultation with COA, shall determine whether the outside Chair would vote on curricular matters, personnel matters, both, or neither.
 At the time of appointment, the Dean and the appointee shall agree on a suitable means of compensation.
 Directors do not normally receive compensation. - 2.
 Duties of Department Chairs and Program Directors.
-In consultation with department or program colleagues, Chairs and directors shall ensure that the educational, recruitment, and administrative functions of the department or program are effectively fulfilled.
-The Dean shall facilitate the coordination of the Chairs and directors to ensure that course offerings meet the requirements of both departments and programs.
+In consultation with department or program colleagues, Chairs and Directors shall ensure that the educational, recruitment, and administrative functions of the department or program are effectively fulfilled.
+The Dean shall facilitate the coordination of the Chairs and Directors to ensure that course offerings meet the requirements of both departments and programs.
 It shall be their duty to call meetings, as noted, and to preside over such meetings.
-Unless other provisions are made by vote, Chairs and directors shall be the intermediaries between departments or programs, on the one hand, and, on the other, officers of the administration, other departments or programs, and standing committees.
+Unless other provisions are made by vote, Chairs and Directors shall be the intermediaries between departments or programs, on the one hand, and, on the other, officers of the administration, other departments or programs, and standing committees.
 It is expressly stipulated, however, that any member of a department or program may communicate directly with College officers, standing committees, and members of other departments and programs.
 The Dean shall consult Chairs before making salary decisions.
-For untenured faculty members in a tenurable position in a program, the Dean shall consult the chair of the candidate's ad hoc reappointment and tenure committee (see VI.G.1.b) before making salary decisions about that member.
-For tenured faculty members and faculty members in non-tenurable positions in a program, the Dean shall consult the director of that program before making salary decisions.
+For Assistant and Associate Professors in a program, the Dean shall consult the Chair of the candidate's ad hoc reappointment and tenure committee (see VI.G.1.b) or ad hoc promotion committee (see VI.G.2.b) before making salary decisions about that member.
+For Professors and faculty members in non-tenurable positions in a program, the Dean shall consult the Director of that program before making salary decisions.